jamcheri/calculator/README.md

-# calculator
+# Calculator

 This is a basic calculator.